A martingale representation theorem and valuation of defaultable securities: Introduction

-This paper contains five sections, including the current section, and an appendix.
-The aim of the next section (Section \ref{section2}) lies in introducing and developing pure mortality (local) martingales, and elaborating the complete and general optional martingale representation as well.
-This section represents one of the principal innovative sections of the paper.
-The third section addresses the dynamics of the discounted price processes of some popular mortality/longevity securities.
-The fourth and the fifth sections deal with quadratic hedging for mortality/longevity risks, in the spirit of F\"ollmer-Sondermann, in the two cases where mortality securitization is incorporated or not.
-For the sake of easy exposition, the proof of many results are delegated to the appendix.
+This paper contains three sections, including the current section, and an appendix.
+The aim of Sect. \ref{section2} lies in introducing and developing pure default (local) martingales, and elaborating the complete and general optional martingale representation as well.
+This section represents the principal innovation of the paper.
+The third section addresses the dynamics of the value processes of some defaultable securities.
+For the sake of easy exposition, the proof of some results are relegated to the appendix.